Who must obtain a seller's permit?

 sec.
 Tax 11.925, Wis.
 Adm.
 Code, "Sales and Use tax security deposits".

 Issuance of the Seller's Permit

 After receiving the Application for Business Tax Registration and the security deposit (if requested), a seller's permit will be issued to you by the department.
+You will receive it within 7-10 business days via U.S. mail.
 You must display the seller's permit in a prominent location at your place of business.
 If that is not a fixed location, it should be displayed or carried at the various events.
 A personal wallet copy will be sent with your seller's permit to provide you with easy access to your permit number.

 Consumer's Use Tax Certificate

 A consumer's use tax certificate is required for every business that regularly purchases or leases taxable property or services for storage, use, or consumption in Wisconsin upon which sales or use tax was not paid.
 This certificate is not required if a business already holds a seller's permit or use tax certificate.
 For additional information, see